Back to blog

 • Revenue

-By analyzing firmographic data, B2B companies can refine their ideal customer profile (ICP) and focus on high-value leads.
+This information is particularly useful for companies offering location-based services or region-specific solutions.
+By analyzing firmographic and geographic data, B2B companies can refine their ideal customer profile (ICP) and focus on high-value leads.

 Employee data includes professional details gathered from networking platforms and public records.
+Intent data captures signals that indicate a prospect's likelihood to make a purchase.
 This dataset helps in:

 • Identifying key decision-makers